daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 {% endhighlight %}

-The Ruby interpreter helpfully returns a non-zero exit code to indicate failure, and it is clear from the output what you did wrong:
+The Ruby interpreter helpfully returns a non-zero exit code to indicate failure, and the error message makes it clear what you did wrong:

 {% highlight text %}
 Traceback (most recent call last):